Auto Insurance isn’t just a good thing to have to protect you financially in the case of an accident – in many states it’s required.

 Mark Korbel & Cody Baader, out of our Hudson, MN location represents a wide range of auto Insurance products at a fair price.
 Your price gets even better if you qualify for any of our available discounts.
 When applying for auto Insurance, you’re usually asked whether you want collision and/or comprehensive coverage, how high you want your deductible to be, what liability limits you want, and whether you want any types of optional coverage.
 Make sure you understand what these terms mean and how much coverage is right for you.

 - Standard and Preferred auto Insurance

 - Recreational vehicles / Boats

 We shop the market for you with companies like Allstate, AAA, Nationwide, Travelers, Auto Owners, Progressive, Chubb, Met Life, Kemper, Safeco, State Auto, The Hartford, UFG, Acuity and more!
 We Work For You!

-Give Clark a call for your free no-obligation quote at 763-689-9491.
-Or click on the Request for Quote button and fill out the form.
+Give us a call for your free no-obligation quote at (715) 338-3660.
+Or click the Request for Quote button and fill out the short form online.

 Collision and Comprehensive (other than collision) coverages pay for damage to your automobile.
 You can purchase either or both of these coverages for each vehicle you own.
 If you have an auto loan you may be required to purchase both.